fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+It’s such a fine line between stupid and clever.
+  David St. Hubbins

 Jesus taught 1st century Jews; any relevance of that to us must start with them.
   @